-NSAID\ class drugs, like Nurofen®, work very well for localised inflammation found in pulp damage.
+NSAID class drugs, like Nurofen[®], or Nuromol[®], work exceptionally well for localised inflammatory pain found after pulp damage.

-\Non-Steroidal Anti-Inflammatory Drugs: not all patients can take this drug so please ask your medical practitioner if you are unsure what to take.
+Non-Steroidal Anti-Inflammatory Drugs: not everyone can take this drug so please ask your medical practitioner if you are unsure what to take.